leoj3n/prezto/modules/git/README.md

   - `gcR` removes the *HEAD* commit.
   - `gcs` displays various types of objects.
   - `gcl` lists lost commits.
+  - `gcam` records all changes to the repository with the given message.

 ### Conflict